 Content

-Tea tree oil — aka melaleuca alternifolia — is no stranger to health and wellness products.
+Tea tree oil, aka melaleuca alternifolia, is a popular health and wellness product.
 You’ll find it in everything from acne treatments to natural deodorants to — yes — anti-dandruff shampoos.
 But does tea tree oil for dandruff really work?

-Below, we’ll dive into the science behind tea tree oil for dandruff, how to use it, and alternative treatments that might be more effective.
+Below, we’ll dive into the science behind tea tree oil for dandruff, how to use it, and alternative treatments for dandruff and scalp dryness that might be more effective.

 Content